-political or commercial events driving developments is not new.
+Aspirational schedules are driven by political and commercial processes and decisions.
+It is an example of making engineering development fit a strategy, rather than allowing the engineering discipline to define the time needed.
+In and of itself, the idea of political or commercial events driving developments is not new.
 Developments from the Manhattan Project to the Lockheed U-2 to Polaris are examples of political requirements driving development.
-What may be lacking in this latest move to aspirational schedules, however, are acknowledgement of the challenges of aspirational scheduling and an acceptance of the necessity for reasoned trades in a development.
+What may be lacking in this latest move to aspirational schedules, however, is acknowledging the challenges of aspirational scheduling and an acceptance of the necessity for reasoned trades in a development.

 Aspirational schedules now appear to be highly fashionable, and they also have attracted powerful institutional advocates.
 One recent example is the Air Force's Digital Century Series initiative.
-Its chief advocate is current Assistant Secretary of the Air Force for Acquisition Will Roper.
-He advocates rapid development and production of a series of fighter aircraft-such as those the Air Force procured starting in the 1950s.
-His rationale includes a more agile response to peer competitors enabled by new generations of design simulation software (Freedberg, 2019).
-This is to take place in a less risk-averse acquisition culture with these technologies and development of new combat aircraft types in five years or less (Insinna, 2019).
-The centerpiece of Roper's vision is new combat aircraft developed and fielded relatively quickly.
-This looks a lot like a large-scale adoption of aspirational schedules.
+Its chief advocate is former Assistant Secretary of the Air Force for Acquisition Will Roper.
+He advocates rapid development and production of a series of fighter aircraft, such as the Air Force procured starting in the 1950s.
+12 His